fire78625/AI_packing/README.md

 Using .py to generate a file which record the filename and its label.
 First parameter is filename, and second is label.
 [Input is binary executable, and output is a csv file]

-(3) Open model_training.ipynb and execute the cells (from 1st to 8th) by order then you can acquire the 5 output models in specific path that you have written.
+(3) Open model_training.ipynb and execute the cells (from 1st to 5th) by order then you can acquire the 5 output models in specific path that you have written.
 [Inputs are the 2 csv file, and the outputs are 5 models]

+!!!Before execute the cells of model_training.ipynb, you need to modify some paths first.

+1. In second cell, you need to modify the path of csv files which record the features and the labels of training samples.

+2. In third cell, you need to modify the integer in each np.zeros() from the original integer 10 to the amount of your own classification.

+3. In fourth and fifth cell, the save path of generated models should be modify to location of your machine

 ### Training sample list